max13fr/docker-minecraft/README.md

 This image has one data volume: `/opt/minecraft`.
 This volume contains world data.
 This is a deliberate decision in order to support building Docker images with a world template (useful for custom maps).

-Please do a chmod 700 & chown 1000 on volume to allow writing.

 ### Environment Variables